 " Use of stimulant medications for treating attention-deficit/hyperactivity disorder (ADHD) in children appears to be associated with bone loss, new research shows.

 The analysis of data from the 2005â€“2010 National Health and Nutri"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Quillivant XR (methylphenidate hydrochloride) is a central nervous system (CNS) stimulant and is available in generic form.
-Quillivant XR is used to treat Attention Deficit Hyperactivity Disorder (ADHD).
+Quillivant XR (methylphenidate hydrochloride) is a central nervous system (CNS) stimulant used to treat Attention Deficit Hyperactivity Disorder (ADHD).
+Quillivant XR is available in generic form.
+Common side effects of Quillivant XR include decreased appetite, insomnia, nausea, vomiting, upset stomach, abdominal pain, weight loss, anxiety, dizziness, irritability, quickly changing moods, tics, eye pain, rash, the urge to scratch your skin, increased heart rate, and increased blood pressure.
 Quillivant XR has a high potential for abuse and dependence.
-Common side effects from the use of Quillivant XR may include decreased appetite, insomnia, nausea, vomiting, upset stomach, abdominal pain, weight loss, anxiety, dizziness, irritability, increased heart rate, and increased blood pressure.

 For patients 6 years of age and above, the recommended starting dose of Quillivant XR is 20 mg given orally once daily in the morning with or without food.
 The dosage may be increased weekly in increments of 10 mg to 20 mg per day.
 A daily dosage above 60 mg is not recommended.
 Quillivant XR may interact with monoamine oxidase inhibitors (MAOIs).
 The effects of Quillivant XR have not been studied in pregnant women.
 Undesirable pregnancy outcomes such as premature delivery and low birth weight have been seen in mothers dependent on stimulant products such as amphetamines.
 Nursing mothers should discontinue Quillivant XR or discontinue nursing.